rozsass/text-dev-editor/_pages/home.md

 You may also download a pdf with a [summary of case studies](casestudy-summaries.pdf) -->

-## Data and code
+## Code

-We provide access to get all the data and code we used.
-You can download data by topics, all get them together in a zipped file.
-You can get code also one by one or in a zipped file.
+We provide access to get all the code we used.

-Code is available in R, Stata (except for machine learning) and Python (mostly).
+Code is available in R, Stata (except for machine learning) and Python.
 For more check out the [Data and code](/data-and-code) page.
 **Update**: Public github repo with 0.9 versions: in September 2020.
 First release: November 2020.

+## Datasets

+We provide access to get all the data we used.
+For summaries, check out  [Dataset summaries](/datasets) **Update**: Public Google drive repo with 0.9 versions: in September 2020.
+First release: November 2020.

 ## Teaching material

 We will provide 24 [slideshows](/materials) for the 24 chapters.

-We will provide answers to all 360 practice questions for instructors at the [Cambridge UP website](https://www.cambridge.org/hu/academic/subjects/economics/econometrics-statistics-and-mathematical-economics/data-analysis-business-economics-and-policy?format=PB)
+We will provide answers to all 360 practice questions for instructors at the [Cambridge UP website](https://www.cambridge.org/hu/academic/subjects/economics/econometrics-statistics-and-mathematical-economics/data-analysis-business-economics-and-policy?format=PB){:target="_blank"}